ecoinvent/ecoinvent-topology/topology-journal.rst

     where gg.id = f.country_id;

 However, because of some weird race condition (maybe c.topogeom is not being updated automatically), we use the python script iterative_add_process, which does one at a time until there are no problems left.

+.. warning:: This is not perfect - there are still missing parts in the Spratley islands and South Georgia islands, but they don't really matter for now.
+Hopefully...

 Backup SQL data
 ===============